FlushDesert22/Slither.io_Scripts_Archive/README.md

-# My Slither Scripts Archive
+# My Slither Scripts Bundle
-These are some scripts I was developing, updating or porting to the client side for Slither.io.
+A bundle of scripts I was developing, updating or porting to the client side for Slither.io.